 The ancient inhabitants of Siam would have understood the usefulness of hemp fibers the same as the Egyptians with flax fiber.

 Silk-God’s Gift to the East

 The origins of Thai silk can be directly traced back to an archaeological site called Baan Chiang in northern Thailand near Udon Thani.

-Baan Chiang is the oldest known settlement in today’s Thailand (over 3,000 years old) and archeologists have found silk threads in pottery that was decorated with silk worm motifs and mulberry leaves (the only food silkworms eat).
+Baan Chiang is the oldest known settlement in today’s Thailand (over 3,000 years old) and archaeologists have found silk threads in pottery that was decorated with silk worm motifs and mulberry leaves (the only food silkworms eat).
 These silk threads have been dated to between 1,000-300 B.C.
 (Silk by Mary Schoeser: Yale University Press, 2007)

 No one is certain how silk came to Baan Chiang.
 Did Chinese trading caravans bring it?
 Or did these first inhabitants create their own silk threads from native Siamese silk worms?